Black Crown Initiate: Violent Portraits of Doomed Escape (2020-present)

 On 11 December 2018, the band announced on their official Facebook page that drummer Jesse Beahler and guitarist Wes Hauch had departed the band on good terms to be replaced with drummer Samuel Santiago (Gorod, Beyond Creation, Arkhon Infaustus) and guitarist Ethan McKenna who was the first guitarist that founding members Andy, James and Nick originally asked to join the band.
+In December 2019, the band recruited drummer Gabe Seeber to work on their new album.
+In July 2019, the band signed for Century Media Records, and hinted at new music in the near future.